 - Acceptance of Initial Petition

 - Approval of Petitions at a Court Hearing

 Document Filing /Initial Petition

-Overall, the rule is that one needs to file online unless their case qualifies for an exception.
+The rule is that one must file online unless their case qualifies for an exception.
 The two exceptions accepted include:

 - If there is no original will, the original copy of the will has to be filed by being presented to the Court Clerk.
 Once this is done, the clerk will stamp a copy that will have to be attached to the probate petition